wayofthepie/vpner/README.md

 `docker exec -ti vpner bash` and ping a host on your vpn.

 ## Host Through Container Routing
-The container will now allow forwading through it along the `tun` device that `openconnect` sets up.
+The container will now allow forwading through it and then along the `tun` device that `openconnect` sets up.
 The last thing you need to do to get the host access to the VPN is to set up a route through the container.
 Run the following to get the IP of the container: